wleddy/weather_station/README.md

 # weather_station

 A Micropython project to create a simple temperature display using two BMP280 sensors.
+One to display the indoor temperature and one for the outdoor.

 This version is set up for the Raspberry Pi Pico W with wireless connection.
 Currently only uses the wireless connection to get the current time from a ntp service.
-The idea is to display the time as well as the temperatre.
+The idea is to display the time as well as the temperate.

+It works with either the Pico W or the original Pico and should work with most MicroPython builds.

+In the case where the device does not have Wifi or Wifi is not available it defaults to a display of just the indoor and outdoor temperatures.

 ## Hardware:

-### Processor: Raspberry Pi Pico W
+### Processor: Raspberry Pi Pico W or Pico without WiFi

 ### I2C Temperature sensors: